List of Regular Show characters: Rigby

-Rigby (voiced by William Salyers) is a 23-year-old anthropomorphic brown raccoon who works as a groundskeeper at The Park.
+Rigby (voiced by William Salyers) is a 3'5" 23-year-old anthropomorphic brown raccoon who works as a groundskeeper at The Park.
 He has been best friends with Mordecai since childhood and is more prone to slacking off than Mordecai is.
 Rigby is hyperactive and extremely mischievous, which sometimes puts him at odds with Mordecai.
-He mostly lives for simply having a good time and relaxing, which he sometimes achieves through selfish acts like lying or cheating.
-He has a bad habit of getting himself and others in trouble, often causing many of the chaotic and surreal problems that arise in The Park, albeit unintentionally.
-Mordecai often punches him on the arm for this as a running gag.
-Nevertheless, he is shown to be a good person deep down and sticks closely to his friends.
+He mostly lives for simply having a good time and relaxing, which he achieves occasionally through selfish acts like lying or cheating.
+His immaturity often gets the better of him and puts others into trouble, often causing many of the chaotic and surreal problems that arise in The Park.
+Mordecai punches him on the arm for this as a running gag.
+Nevertheless, he is very kind-hearted at least deep down, so he sticks closely to his friends and feels terrible remorse for his choices which clearly reflect a lack of foresight rather than cold-blooded sociopathy.

-Like Mordecai, Rigby loves to play video games, but he is the worse of the two.
+Like Mordecai, Rigby loves to play video games, but he is the worse of the two in most cases.
 He is also shown to be the weakest of The Park workers, although he has surprised them on a few occasions.
 Rigby's lack of strength was a major plot point in the episode "One Pull Up", in which Rigby had to pass a company physical and keep his job by performing one pull up.
 He has a younger brother named Don, whose height and physique lead people to believe that he, not Rigby, is the elder brother.